Terroir and Genius Loci

 We enjoy receiving visitors and sharing our wines and our place.
 Preserving Linden’s special genius loci while remaining open to the public has often been a tricky balancing act.
 This makes Linden different than most other wineries in the area.
 In order to retain a quiet, restrained atmosphere certain restrictions have been put in place.
 These are not popular with everyone.
 You may find that Linden is not the place for you.
 Those looking for a more intimate and thoughtful experience will appreciate what we are doing.
 We feel an obligation to present both our wines and our place in the right atmosphere.

 Linden offers tastings to all visitors whenever we are open.
-The fee is $8.00, but no charge to case club members and their guests.
+The fee is $10.00, but no charge to case club members and their guests.
 We love to share our passion and knowledge of our wines.
 Linden’s current offerings are posted on our web page under current releases.
-For those interested in greater depth, we offer on Saturdays a special reserve cellar tasting ($25.00 fee).
+For those interested in greater depth, we offer on Saturdays and Sundays a special reserve cellar tasting ($28.00 fee).
 You can sign up for it when you arrive.
 We taste our single-vineyard wines and older vintages.
 It happens every hour on the hour from 12:00 to 3:00.